StackVista/stackstate-docs/stackpacks/integrations/openmetrics.md

    - **send_monotonic_counter** - set to `true` to convert counters to a rate (note that two runs are required to produce the first result).
 Set to `false` to send counters as a monotonic counter.
 Default `true`.
    - **exclude_labels** - list of labels to be excluded.
    - **prometheus_timeout** - set a timeout for the OpenMetrics query.
-   - **ssl_cert** - If your OpenMetrics endpoint is secured, enter the path to the certificate and specify the private key in the `ssl_private_key` parameter, or provide the path to a file containing both the certificate and the private key.
+   - **ssl_cert** - If your OpenMetrics endpoint is secured, enter the path to the certificate and specify the private key in the `ssl_private_key` parameter, or give the path to a file containing both the certificate and the private key.
    - **ssl_private_key** - required if the certificate linked in `ssl_cert` does not include the private key.
 Note that the private key to your local certificate must be unencrypted.
    - **ssl_ca_cert** - the path to the trusted CA used for generating custom certificates.
    - **extra_headers** - a list of additional HTTP headers to send in queries to the OpenMetrics endpoint.
 Can be combined with autodiscovery template variables.
 For example, `"Authorization: Bearer %%env_TOKEN%%"`.